ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### rest-frontend ###

-Because of the apache server using the rest-frontend installation directory as document root, there is no further configuration necessary other than already explained in the configuration section above.
+Because of the Apache server using the rest-frontend installation directory as document root, there is no further configuration necessary other than already explained in the configuration section above.